Wheelpro spoke length calculator

 - Spoke entry angle.
-Ideally this should be no more than 8 degrees, so reduce the number of crosses if necessary.
+Ideally this should be no more than 8 degrees.

 - Spoke head clearance.
 The spoke should not overlap the head of the adjacent spoke.

 The values for spoke entry angle and spoke head clearance are shown in the spoke length calculation, click those headings in the calculation for more information.

-Do not use radial lacing on the rear cassette side (right side), or the left side (rotor side) on a disc brake hub, because a cross pattern is required to efficiently transmit the drive and braking torque.
+Do not use radial lacing on the right side of the rear (drive side), or the left side (rotor side) on a disc brake hub, because a cross pattern is required to efficiently transmit the drive and braking torque.

-When radial lacing, you should lace the spokes heads out (elbows in).
+When radial lacing, you should lace the spokes with the heads out (elbows in).
 This reduces the stress on the hub flange, and for dished wheels helps improve the left/right tension balance.
-Lacing heads out resuls in a slightly shorter spoke length, and the calculator will make the necessary adjustment.
+Lacing heads out results in a slightly shorter spoke length, and the calculator will make the necessary adjustment.